u2d-ai/msaSDK/docs/sites/admin.md

 # Create the main app instance, like FastAPI but provide a Setting Definition Instance
 # Optional the Classes of your SQLModels
-# Define if the optional Admin Site gets mounted automatically, if False you need to Mount in your own Startup Event Handler
+# Define if the optional Admin Site gets mounted automatically, if False you need to Mount in your own Startup MSAUIEvent Handler
 # Optional the MSATimers instance
 app = MSAApp(settings=settings, timers=my_timers, auto_mount_site=True,
              sql_models=[TestArticle, TestCategory],